DEADLINE EXTENDED AGAIN TO APPLY FOR BOARD OF BAR EXAMINERS

 Board members of the Bar Examiners must be able to attend approximately ten meetings a year in various Florida locations.
 Members should be willing and able to devote the equivalent of three to four days’ work a month, or up to 350 or more hours per year on Board business, depending on committee assignments.
 Actual travel expenses connected with the meetings and examinations are reimbursed.

 Persons interested in applying for these vacancies may download the Application for Special Appointment or should call Bar headquarters at (850) 561-5757, to obtain the questionnaire.
-Completed applications must be received by the Executive Director, The Florida Bar, 651 East Jefferson Street, Tallahassee, Florida, 32399-2300 or submitted via e-mail to [email protected] no later than the close of business on Thursday, April 9.
+Completed applications must be received by the Executive Director, The Florida Bar, 651 East Jefferson Street, Tallahassee, Florida, 32399-2300 or submitted via email no later than the close of business on Thursday, April 30, 2020.
 Resumes will not be accepted in lieu of the required application.
 A joint committee of Florida Bar Board of Governors and Florida Board of Bar Examiners members will review all applications and may request telephone or personal interviews.

 About The Florida Bar